-The VCS2000 system was installed in a slaughterhouse for the on-line and automated prediction of LMP in half carcasses and primal cuts.
+The VCS2000 system was installed in a slaughterhouse for the on-line and automated prediction of LMP in half carcasses and lean meat yield in primal cuts.
 As VCS2000 is a vision system that is able to measure fat depth, muscle thickness, area, and the ratios between these parameters, it generates a large number of variables.